Welcome to the AD/PD™ 2022 Interactive Program

 We established that the LPC system has good reproducibility and allows classification of all cases into distinct categories.
 We expect that it will be reliable and useful in routine diagnostic practice and therefore suggest that it should be the standard future approach for the basic post-mortem evaluation of LP.

-THE RELATIONSHIPS BETWEEN AMYLOID, TAU, AND NEURODEGENERATION IN ALZHEIMER’S DISEASE PATHOPHYSIOLOGY AND BIOMARKERS
+PRE-RECORDED: THE RELATIONSHIPS BETWEEN AMYLOID, TAU, AND NEURODEGENERATION IN ALZHEIMER’S DISEASE PATHOPHYSIOLOGY AND BIOMARKERS

 Recent advances in the development of novel Alzheimer’s disease (AD) measures of amyloid, tau, and neurodegeneration have enabled a better understanding of the links between amyloid-beta (Aβ), tau species and neurodegeneration in AD and related dementias.
 The discoveries of novel tau species in CSF and blood, including specific phospho-tau (p-tau) and truncated species containing the microtubule binding region of tau (MTBR-tau) which aggregates in tau tangles, have greatly expanded our understanding of tau biology and tau target development.
 The longitudinal Aβ, tau, and neurofilament light chain (NfL) changes previously measured in CSF are now being measured accurately in blood, enabling interpretation and understanding of AD progression in much larger and more robust populations.